davidpallmann/hashnode-backups/cl5ffmjxl07u6nunva92j8wr4.md

     ![s3-image-1.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657404138910/LAMJ-fWEt.png align="left")

-## Step 2: Create a CloudFront Distribution
+## Step 2: Create a CloudFront distribution

 In this step, you'll create a CloudFront distribution and add your S3 bucket as an origin.